 Admission to the Graduate School allows students to continue graduate study and research at the University of Washington only as long as they maintain satisfactory performance and progress toward completion of their graduate degree program.
-The definition of satisfactory performance and progress toward completion of the degree program may differ among degree offering units; therefore, it is imperative that each graduate unit have these requirements in writing and distribute them to each graduate student.
-The following information should be included:
+The definition of satisfactory performance and progress

-- General expectations for graduate student performance within the academic unit, including, but not limited to, required coursework and length of time allowed for completion of various phases of the program. - The identification of persons in departments, colleges, schools, and groups who are responsible for both the evaluation of graduate student progress and for informing students about the fulfillment of these requirements, and when such evaluations are to be made. - · Criteria by which performance and progress are to be evaluated, including areas which may or may not be negotiated. - · Under what circumstances the graduate unit will recommend to the Dean of the Graduate School the alteration of a

-- student's standing--i.e., conditions that warrant probation and final probation (see Recommended Guidelines), and length of time the academic unit will tolerate unsatisfactory performance and progress. - Procedures for appealing evaluations recommended to the Graduate School by the graduate program.
+- General expectations for graduate student performance within the academic unit, including, but not limited to, required coursework and length of time allowed for completion of various phases of the program. - The identification of persons in departments, colleges, schools, and groups who are responsible for both the evaluation of graduate student progress and for informing students about the fulfillment of these requirements, and when such evaluations are to be made. - Criteria by which performance and progress are to be evaluated, including areas which may or may not be negotiated. - Under what circumstances the graduate unit will recommend to the Dean of the Graduate School the alteration of a student's standing-i.e., conditions that warrant probation and final probation (see Recommended Guidelines), and length of time the academic unit will tolerate unsatisfactory performance and progress. - Procedures for appealing evaluations recommended to the Graduate School by the graduate program.